RicardoG2016/university_partnership/README.md

 # University Partnership App

 ### Application will allow Rainforest Partnershp to collaborate with university clubs and collaborate in a central location.

-### Application is currently being developed, screenshots of current progress are shown below.
+-  Application currently in development.
+Screenshots of current progress are shown below.

-### The application allows groups to add events, posts, comments and search for any of those through out the app.
+#### The application allows groups to add events, posts, comments, upload images, like posts/comments and search for any of those through out the app.
 - #### Elasticsearch and searchkick gem provide search functionality throughout application.
 - #### Action cable prrovide real time chat between users.